archmetalDBM/GlobaLID-App/doc/references.md

     and isotopic (S, Pb) study, Journal of Asian Earth Sciences, 37(2), 186–94. <https://doi.org/10.1016/j.jseaes.2009.08.007>

+-   Gale, N. H., & Stos-Gale, Z. A. (1985).
+Cyprus and the Bronze Age Metals Trade.
+In T. Papadopoullos & S. A. Chatzestylles (Eds.), Proceedings of the Second International Congress of Cypriot Studies, Nicosia 1982 (pp. 51–66).
+Society of Cypriot Studies.

 -   Gale, N. H., 1978, Lead Isotopes and Aegean Metallurgy, In Thera and the Aegean world I. Papers presented at the Second International Scientific Congress, Santorini, Greece, August, 1978 (ed.
 C.